 Installed on Your Device

-The other format is one that is installed directly on you digital device.
+The other format is one that is installed directly on your digital device.
 I use Olive Tree, although there are a number of other sources.
-This format has the advantage of always being available, but many of the translations and other resources have a one time cost associated with them.
-Most of the translations, and some of the resources are inexpensive; but some are quite pricey.
+This format has the advantage of always being available, but many of the translations and other resources have a one-time cost associated with them.
+Most of the translations, and some of the resources are inexpensive, but some are quite pricey.
 What I like most about this, besides being always available, is that it is easy to share notes and highlights across devices.
 The notes I take on my laptop are available when I am out in the mountains, and vice versa.

-But that does not prevent me from using on-line Bibles extensively.
-Without question I spend more time on phone / kindle / laptop reading and studying than I do with a printed copy.
+But that does not prevent me from using online Bibles extensively.
+Without question, I spend more time on my phone/kindle/laptop reading and studying than I do with a printed copy.

 The KJV probably has the largest number of printed references, simply because it has been around the longest and has a large following.
 The NIV also has quite a number of specific study tools, but others will be lacking in this area.

 But, when using digital Bibles, the need for a printed concordance pretty much goes away.
 You will be able to search for words, or expressions, across any Bible that you have available.

 There are also a number of what are called ‘Study Bibles’.
 These Bibles have commentary or other study notes built into them.
 These work well for many people.
 But I am not overly fond of them.
 I have found that it is sometimes hard to recognize the difference between the actual Scripture, which is God-breathed, and the associated notes, which are not.
 Just because they are side by side does not give them equal weight.
 If you use a Study Bible, please make every effort to observe that distinction.

 So which English translation of the Bible should you use?
 In the end, I don’t believe it matters all that much for our general reading and study efforts.
 Apart from those produced by the Jehovah’s Witnesses, or others, to promote a specific non-orthodox theology, they are all good.